antoine186/Medical-Imaging-Autoencoder/README.md

 ## Later Successful Examples

-In order to train the Autoencoder successfully to the point that is was able to reconstruct the input flawlessly (i.e. images below), we had to make the latent space relatively larger.
-Going increasingly small in this respect tends towards a near incomprehensible reconstruction.
+In order to train the Autoencoder successfully to the point that it was able to reconstruct the input flawlessly (i.e. images below), we had to make the latent space relatively larger.
+Going increasingly small in this respect causes the model performance to tend towards a near incomprehensible reconstruction.
-We also decided for both the encoder and the decoder network to use the ReLU activation function.
+We also decided to use for both the encoder and the decoder network the ReLU activation function.
-We attempted to use other well-known activation techniques such as the exponential, elu, and selu functions.
+We did in fact attempt to use other well-known activation techniques such as the elu, exponential, and selu functions.
 Those were in the end discarded as they either led to training error rates that were relatively-speaking much higher or to reconstructions of very poor quality.
 <br />
 &nbsp;
 Perfect reconstruction of a benign exemplar: